Frances Smith, Ed.D

 Dr. Frances (Fran) Smith has been following the collective fields of universal design for learning, instructional technology, assistive technology, and career assessment for over 25+ years.
 She completed her doctoral work at The George Washington University (GW) in higher education where the focus of her dissertation was entitled, “The perceptions of universal design for learning in college classrooms“.

 Fran began making adaptations to tools in her very early work as a vocational evaluation practitioner during the late 1970’s and quickly realized that many an individual with a disability could not “fit into the square” that a standardized test required.
-She began following the exciting field of assistive technology during her graduate work at GWU in the 1980’s and again realizing the amazing potential of technology to level the playing field for all.
+She began following the exciting field of assistive technology during her graduate work at GW University in the 1980’s and again realizing the amazing potential of technology to level the playing field for all.

-Dr. Smith is a practitioner with years of experience in vocational evaluation and assistive technology.
-She is a Board Member-at-large and Past-President of the National Vocational Evaluation and Career Assessment Professionals Association (VECAP) and represents VECAP on the National Task Force on Universal Design for Learning.
+Dr. Smith is a practitioner with years of experience in vocational evaluation, assistive technology, and distance learning.
+She is a past Board Member-at-large and Past-President of the National Vocational Evaluation and Career Assessment Professionals Association (VECAP) and represented VECAP on the National Task Force on Universal Design for Learning from 2009-2018.
 Her research interests focus on UDL in higher education, transition, career assessment and college classrooms.
-Some of her selected contributions are noted below: